-After an accident, defense attorneys and insurance adjusters will carefully examine your accident claim to look for arguments that their client is not liable for your injury.
-They will always look at you, your behavior and any facts pertinent to the claim.
-Even though you are injured, they will examine you as though you are guilty and they will look for every reason possible to blame you rather than show their client is liable for your losses.
+After a car accident, defense attorneys and insurance adjusters will carefully examine your accident claim to find reasons that their client is not liable for your injury.
+They will look at you, your behavior, and any facts about you that are pertinent to the claim.
+Even though you have been injured, they will examine you as though you are guilty of fraud, and they will look for every reason possible to blame you rather than show that their client is liable for your losses.

-A pre-existing condition can affect how much you are compensated for your losses.
+Under Florida law, a pre-existing condition or injury can affect how much you are compensated for your losses.
 Florida law uses “causation” to help determine how pre-existing conditions impact your new injuries.
-If you were hurt in any way that is independent from your pre-existing injury or the accident aggravated a pre-existing injury, you cannot be prevented from recovering damages.
+If you were hurt in any way that is independent from your pre-existing injury or if the accident aggravated a pre-existing injury, you cannot be prevented from recovering damages.

-Arguing pre-existing conditions and protecting your right to compensation can be difficult.
-The Daytona attorneys at Vasilaros | Wagner understand these complexities and can help exercise your rights to compensation.
-Contact us today for a consultation by calling 386-777-7777 or by filling out an online contact form.
+Fighting pre-existing conditions and protecting your right to compensation can be difficult.
+At Vasilaros Wagner, we understand the complexities of cases like yours and can help you exercise your right to compensation.
+Our philosophy is to help guide you on your legal path with compassion and the utmost attention to every detail of your case.
+Contact a personal injury lawyer at Vasilaros Wagner today for a free consultation, either by calling 386-777-7777 or by filling out our online contact form.